Pale Ales – U.S. Open Beer Championship Categories

 Perceived Malt Aroma & Flavor: Low caramel malt aroma is allowable.
 Low level maltiness may include low caramel malt character.

-Perceived Hop Aroma & Flavor: Hop aroma and flavor is high, exhibiting floral, fruity (berry, tropical, stone fruit and other), sulfur/diesel-like, onion-garlic-catty, citrusy, piney or resinous character that was originally associated with American-variety hops.
-Hops with these attributes now also originate from countries other than the USA.
+Perceived Hop Aroma & Flavor: High to very high, exhibiting floral, fruity (berry, tropical, stone fruit and other), sulfur/diesel-like, onion-garlic-catty, citrusy, piney or resinous.

 Perceived Bitterness: High

-Fermentation Characteristics: Fruity-estery aroma and flavor may be low to high.
+Fermentation Characteristics: Fruity esters may be low to high.
 Diacetyl should not be perceived.

 Body: Medium